danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 }
 ```

+The environment above requires that all request sends an API token as header, while other APIs may require them to be sent as query parameters instead.
+This type is flexible to support different requirements.

-## How to define API routes
+## API routes

-An ``ApiRoute`` refers to endpoints within an API, and can define HTTP method, an environment-relative path, custom headers, query parameters, post data, etc.
+An ``ApiRoute`` refers to endpoints within an API, and can define an HTTP method and path, custom headers, query parameters, post data, etc.

-For instance, this is how you would specify some Yelp v3 API routes:
+For instance, the [Yelp](https://yelp.com) v3 API routes can be specified like this:

 ```swift
 import ApiKit